Language and communication studies included in a bachelor’s degree

 It is only possible to get a full or partial (exemption from starting skill level) exemption from the second national language or foreign language skills requirements for a special reason.
 The decision will be registered in the degree diploma.
 It is not possible to get exemption from the national language requirements.

-If you would like to apply for the exemption, please be in contact with the Language Centre Student Advice.
+If you would like to apply for the exemption, please be in contact with the Kaisa House Student Advice.